cr21/RAG-MCP/README.md

 ### 2. Memory 🧵

-Memory stores historical interactions, user preferences, and relevant context using embeddings and semantic search techniques.
-It employs FAISS for efficient retrieval of similar past interactions based on current queries.
+**Memory** stores **historical interactions, user preferences**, and relevant context using embeddings and semantic search techniques.
+It employs **FAISS** for efficient retrieval of similar past interactions based on current queries.

-Memory Maintain a conversation_history and incrementally update the prompt, keeping the context fresh.
+**Memory** Maintain a **conversation_history** and incrementally update the prompt, keeping the context fresh.
 This reinforces the idea that reasoning unfolded over multiple rounds.

 - **Purpose:** Enhance context-awareness by recalling previous relevant information.
 - **Example:**